-For example, enabling segmentation offload can reduce the maximum sustainable throughput on some network adapters because of limited hardware resources.
-However, if the reduced throughput is not expected to be a limitation, you should enable offload capabilities, even for this type of network adapter.
+For example, consider a network adapter that has limited hardware resources.
+In that case, enabling segmentation offload features might reduce the maximum sustainable throughput of the adapter.
+However, if the reduced throughput is acceptable, you should go ahead an enable the segmentation offload features.

-Some network adapters require offload features to be independently enabled for send and receive paths.
+Some network adapters require you to enable offload features independently for the send and receive paths.